vgavro/httpx-curl-cffi/README.md

 ## TODO

 * Tests
-* Maybe not all errors wrapped with `httpx.RequestError`
 * Better docs?
 * `httpx.Request` content completely read in memory before sending, not sure if it's fixable with `curl_cffi` at all